revk/ESP32-EPD/README.md

 }
 ```

 ### More

-More widgets planned
+More widgets planned, and more `$variable` planned.

 ## Weather

-You can set the weather api for https://www.weatherapi.com/ this then allows you to access `$WEATHER` and a weather app field. e.g. `${WEATHER.current.feelslike_c}C` or `${WEATHER.current.condition.text}`
+You can set the weather api for use with [https://www.weatherapi.com/](https://www.weatherapi.com/) this then allows you to access `$WEATHER` and a weather app field. e.g. `${WEATHER.current.feelslike_c}C` or `${WEATHER.current.condition.text}`

-Sending the `command/EPD/weather` returns current weather JSON as an `info` response.
+Sending the `command/EPD/weather` returns current weather JSON as an `info` response to help you understand the response fields you can use.

 ## Solar

 You can set the IP address of your SolarEdge inverter.
-This uses MODBUS (TCP port 1502) to get key data such as `$SOLAR.power`, `$SOLAR.today`, etc.
+This uses MODBUS (TCP port 1502) to get key data which is constructed in to a JSON object, with fields such as `$SOLAR.power`, `$SOLAR.today`, etc.

-Sending the `command/EPD/solar` returns current solar JSON as an `info` response.
-You can set `solarlog` to log the data received over MODBUS.
+Sending the `command/EPD/solar` returns current solar JSON as an `info` response to help you understand the response fields you can use.
+You can set `solarlog` to log the data received over MODBUS to MQTT.

 ## Align, mask, and invert